alouwyck/maxsypy/README.md

 *Louwyck, A., 2023.
 Axisymmetric Flow in Multilayer Aquifer Systems: Solutions and Theoretical Considerations.
 PhD thesis, Laboratory for Applied Geology and Hydrogeology, Department of Geology, Ghent University, Belgium.*

-Folder `./seminary` contains the presentation for a seminary on groundwater modeling given at the Department of Geology of Ghent University on October 25, 2023.
-There is also an accompanying notebook with code examples which illustrate the use of the MAxSyPy package.
+Folder `./seminaries` contains presentations and notebooks with code examples illustrating the use of the MAxSyPy package.

-It was not the aim of the PhD research to develop professional software for the general public.
-The code is written with the only objective to verify the newly developed solutions.
-It is not always well-documented, and in many cases, it is badly structured.
-For sure, computational performance of some algorithms can also be enhanced.

 Copyright: © 2023